 Scout Founder's TakeWeekly emails with lots of metrics become repetitive.
 We attempt to dig through the data and identify underlying causes - like a specific slow query - to push you towards a fix.

 Scout and New Relic have comparable alerting functionality.

 Both the New Relic and Scout agents are battle-tested.
 In Scout's open-sourced benchmarks, Scout's agent was shown to have lower overhead:

 |APM Agent||Response Time

 |New Relic||80.4 ms||149.5 ms||2,263.5 ms||44.5%|

 The impact of agent overhead increases as CPU resources on your app servers becomes more scarce.

-Scout tracks error rates per endpoint but does not offer details on exceptions.
+Scout tracks error rates and integrates with third-party services like Rollbar to provide details on exceptions.
 New Relic can provide this data, including backtraces to exceptions.

 Scout's monthly fee is typically about 30% lower than the monthly fee in a New Relic annual contract.